 Are you ready to play with the rainbow?
 Colors and how you use them have a big impact on the final result when manipulating images.

 Hi!
 I’m Cara and I’m big on bold and beautiful colors in my images.
-Of course, sometimes a PNG file that I’m working with might not be the right color for my project.
-In that case, I’ll need to change it.
+Of course, sometimes an image in PNG format that I’m working with might not be the right color for my project.
+In that case, I’ll need to change the color of the PNG file.

-Photoshop makes this easy so let me show you how to do it!
+Photoshop makes this easy so let me show you how to change PNG color in Photoshop!

 Table of Contents